pacoxu/learning-knative/README.md

 ## Step 1: What is Knative?
 Official docs: https://knative.dev/

+- Building: something that helps you in DevOps.
+Tekton Pipeline instead of Knative Building.
+- Serving(Core): add queue-proxy to your pod and use hpa to autoscale your app.
+It will manage your revisions and routes by the ingress(Istio, Gloo).
+- Eventing: help you build complex business logics.

 ## Step 2: Prepare Yourself for Knative
 Learning Path:  Docker -> Kubernetes -> Istio -> Knative
 [Serverless CNCF Whitepaper](https://github.com/cncf/wg-serverless/blob/master/whitepapers/serverless-overview/cncf_serverless_whitepaper_v1.0.pdf)